Welcome to Karlsruhe and the Department of Mechanical Engineering!

 KIT Campus South

-Mensa (Refectory): The Mensa on Adenauerring is open daily, even during semester breaks.
-You can choose from pasta, skillet dishes, soups, side dishes, and desserts, as well as vegan or vegetarian meals.
-The average cost for a meal is EUR 3.50 for students.
-Enjoy your meal!
+Mensa (Refectory): The Mensa on Adenauerring is open daily, except at weekends and during the lecture-free periods.
+It offers a wide selection of meals, including pasta, pan-fried dishes, soups, side dishes, and desserts.
+Vegan or vegetarian options are also available.
+The average cost of a meal for students is around EUR 3.50.
+Enjoy!

 Bild KIT KIT